 Stress and anxiety that arises from having a lot of conflicting objectives causes our performance and health to suffer.
 Your to-do list assists you keep in mind the many things you need to deal with.
 However, it can likewise remove all the energy you have and cause tension, anxiety, and stress.

 How are you making your to-do lists?

 Do you truly comprehend how a to-do list in fact works?
-Exactly what’s unexpected is that your to-do list’s mental badgering isn’t really to provoke you to get things done!
+Exactly what’s unexpected is that your to-do list’s mental badgering is not really to provoke you to get things done!
 The nagging thoughts about uncompleted tasks hanging around your mind are known as the Zeigarnik effect.

 You woud believe that the sensible reaction to “treat” the Zeigarnik effect would be to complete the jobs.
 But the Zeigarnik effect is your subconscious “asking the conscious mind to make a strategy”.
-It isn’t asking the conscious mind to finish some jobs.
+It is not asking the conscious mind to finish some jobs.

 And when our lists grow long, it ends up being inefficient and difficult to prepare out everything.
-That’s when our to-do lists fail us when we do not think through strategies and actions.
+That is when our to-do lists fail us when we do not think through strategies and actions.
 Write down 25 goals.

 Review your list and circle your top 5 goals.

 At this point, you will have 2 lists.
 The 5 items you have circled are List A. And the 20 items you have not circled are List B.